anushajoseph/Personal-Assistant-Tessa/README.md

  ## How it works:

- 1.Imported speech_recognition for recognising the voice of the user.
+ 1. Imported speech_recognition for recognising the voice of the user.

- 2.Imported pyttsx3 for converting text to speech.
+ 2. Imported pyttsx3 for converting text to speech.

- 3.Changed male voice to female voice by setting index number to 1 (voice [1]).
+ 3. Changed male voice to female voice by setting index number to 1 (voice [1]).

- 4.Added basic commands in the code.
+ 4. Added basic commands in the code.

- 5.Got access to Youtube and Google using pywhatkit.
+ 5. Got access to Youtube and Google using pywhatkit.

- 6.Imported datetime to know the current date or time if asked by the user.
+ 6. Imported datetime to know the current date or time if asked by the user.

- 7.Got access to wikipedia by importing python wikipedia.
+ 7. Got access to wikipedia by importing python wikipedia.

- 8.Added jokes by importing the library pyjokes.
+ 8. Added jokes by importing the library pyjokes.

- 9.Imported requests to get json data from URL to give current weather condition of the place asked.
+ 9. Imported requests to get json data from URL to give current weather condition of the place asked.

- 10.It is all set to run.
+ 10. It is all set to run.

   ## Actions performed: